 Over time, the broader market has fluctuated widely between extremes of over and under valuation.
 At it’s peak, the average p:e of the market has been as high as 25.
 At it’s lows it has sunk as low as 5.
 This is quite the spread and explains why the market can be so volatile.
 It’s not so much that the underlying profits of the companies are fluctuating.
 Especially if you look at larger companies, in aggregate those earnings are pretty stable.
 Instead, it is the price the market is placing on those earnings (ie the p/e) that is changing.

 We’re coming off of a long period of very high valuations.
-A few weeks ago, the trailing p/e ratio of the S&P 500 was sitting up around 25.
+A few weeks ago, the trailing p/e ratio of the S&P 500 was sitting at around 25.
 That implies an earnings yield of 1/25 = 4%.
 If the earnings of those 500 companies were deposited directly into your brokerage account every year you’d be making 4% on your money.
 Importantly, these are trailing 12 month earnings at the end of a strong business cycle.
 If you looked at average earnings over a full business cycle, the earnings yield was even lower at around 3%.
 That’s moderately better than a high interest savings account would generate but it’s hard to get excited by a presumed 3% return.
-At those prices, it takes a lot of cheddar to feed the mice.
+At those prices, it takes a fairly large portfolio to generate a decent income.

 This is the kind of math I’ve been doing to determine how much money I can safely withdraw from the portfolio every year to pay for my family’s bloated grocery bill and other miscellaneous expenses.
 With stock prices as high as they’ve been, the conclusion is that I can’t afford to take out that much.
 The flipside of p/e ratios being as high as they’ve been is that earnings yields have been distressingly low.

 But things are rapidly improving.
-As stock prices drop, so do the p/e’s and as p/e’s drop the earnings yields start to move up.
+As stock prices drop, so do the p:e ratios and as p:e ratios drop the earnings yields start to move up.
 Your same $1 of investment is suddenly buying a lot more earnings power.
 With the sudden market decline of the last few weeks, earnings yields have soared.

 A few weeks ago, the typical small cap stock was trading at around 20 times earnings.
 But running yesterday’s closing stock prices through my spreadsheet, I come up with an average p:e of only 14 now.
 For me, that is fantastic news.
 It means that the expected earnings yield on my portfolio has jumped by a couple of percent.
 Which also means I can feel comfortable withdrawing more money on a percentage basis from the portfolio than I could have a few weeks before.
 In fact, it’s an even wash.
 As the price of the portfolio drops, the percentage I can withdraw from it rises because the average earnings yield of the market is also rising.
 In the end, the family budget remains relatively unscathed.